Article I: General

 Article V: Meetings

-Officers meetings shall occur on a weekly basis, starting the first week of classes.
-The day of the week and time of the meeting shall be set by the Executive Committee based on the best time for the most officers.
+Officer meetings shall occur on a bi-weekly basis, starting the first week of classes.
+Meetings may be held over the summer at the discretion of the Executive Committee.
+The day of the week and time of all meetings shall be set by the Executive Committee based on the best time for the most officers.
 This shall be set by the end of the second week of classes.
 The time and date of these meetings may be temporarily changed based on temporary conflicts.
+More meetings may be held with the full officer board should it be deemed necessary by the Executive Committee.

 Article VI: Financial Matters

-Any amount of money $50.00 or above must be referred to all of the Executive Committee for approval.
+Any amount of money $100 or above must be referred to the entire voting majority of the AIAA Board for approval.

-Reimbursements shall be made upon receiving of all documentation of the expenditure.
+Reimbursements shall be made upon receiving all documentation of the expenditure.
 This includes receipts, bills, and other official documentation.
 All documentation and reimbursement information shall be referred to the Treasurer.
+All officers should use discretion when purchasing materials using personal funds, as reimbursement may not be approved post-haste.

 In the event that the organization is to be dissolved, all procedures set forth by the Student Activities Office shall be followed.
 At the time of dissolution of the organization, any remaining funds shall be distributed to the Department of Aerospace Engineering and Mechanics to be utilized as they see fit.